 Isla stopped and stared at a nearby taxi stand.
 Parked there were several dozen yellow taxis, hovering vehicles with enormous brass grills at the front and vertical fins at the back.
 It seemed the already familiar Art Deco motif extended not only to architecture, but infrastructure and vehicles, too.

-Anise appraised the sleek vehicles hovering an inch from the ground, blending high tech and traditional design aesthetics into something for the modern age.
+Anise appraised the sleek vehicles hovering a few inches above the ground, blending high tech and traditional design aesthetics into something for the modern age.
 “Amazing, isn’t it?
 It’s 2177 and Earth still uses wheels.
 They really do live in the past.”

-Isla giggled.
-“They’re pretty behind the times, yeah.”
-Most of the vehicles she saw on Earth had been wheeled, and their home on Mars largely employed an efficient system of tube and conveyer transports for everyday use; space limitations precluded the very idea of one car per person.
+Their home on Mars, by contrast, largely employed an efficient system of tube and conveyer transports for everyday use; space limitations precluded the very idea of one car per person, meaning neither girl had seen many cars.

 Stopping at the entrance to a side street paved in an almost satin-finish red stone, Isla cupped a hand up to her ear, listening intently over the sounds of the city.
-“I can hear music.”
+“Is that music?”

 “By the sounds of the song and her voice, I’d say it’s Hot Stuff,” Anise said, eyes closed and an expression of concentration on her features.